Spanish State Visit to New Zealand: Day 1

 Their Majesties last visited New Zealand in 1988, with their son Crown Prince Felipe being the most recent Spanish royal to have visited the country in 1990.Spanish Royals

-Tagged Juan Carlos I, New Zealand, Prime Minister Key, Queen Sofia, State Visit.
+Tagged Juan Carlos I of Spain, New Zealand, Prime Minister Key of New Zealand, Queen Sofia of Spain, State Visit.